Thoughts before and after descending into 22-meter deep with just one breath

 The visibility is good, plus there are a lot of people who can save me if the worst things happen, and I never tried my limit before, which I am most afraid of.

-In my head, “I think I can do it.”, “Can I do it?”, “Of course!!
+In my head, these are the words that keep on repeating: “I think I can do it.”, “Can I do it?”, “Of course!!
 I do whatever I want!”,”Am I really going to try?”…….and time passed by, I’m still observing the water (and my friends), while convincing myself to do it.

 I went to the buoy, and then I started breathing up.
 I was preparing to check if my equalization is good.
 As I was waiting for my turn to do the line dive, I was freezing!
 The water was so cold and I was shaking.